 New guidance was released by the CRA for payments made on or after January 1, 2016, which allows employers the ability to file a waiver application to be considered a non-resident employer.
-Approval of this application would eliminate the need for the waiver to be filed on behalf of each employee travelling to Canada.
+Approval of this application would eliminate the need for the waiver to be filed on behalf of each employee traveling to Canada.
 This blanket waiver is good for two years upon acceptance and requires the employer to track and record the activity of each employee travelling to Canada and their standing as a qualified non-resident employee.
 This application must also be filed at least 30 days prior to any services provided in Canada.
 (View the Application for Non-Resident Employer Certification.)

-Considering that waiver applications can be challenging, some employers may prefer to withhold on all employees travelling to Canada regardless of the time expected to be spent in Canada.
+Considering that waiver applications can be challenging, some employers may prefer to withhold on all employees traveling to Canada regardless of the time expected to be spent in Canada.
 In this case, if the $10,000 U.S. threshold is not reached, a Canadian tax return could be filed on behalf of the employee requesting a refund of the entire withholding.

 What Happens if Your Employee is Subject to Withholding?